-Roof ventilation is important to avoid condensation build-up, increasing the likelihood of mildew and mould both in your attic and other areas of the home.
+Roof ventilation is important to avoid condensation build-up, increasing the likelihood of mildew and mold both in your attic and other areas of the home.

-Without regular attic inspections, most homeowners won’t notice a problem until mould or damp starts creeping into living areas.
+Without regular attic inspections, most homeowners won’t notice a problem until mold or dampness starts creeping into living areas.

 Warren advises homeowners to check the attic annually for any issues and act promptly.
 “If you are seeing wood with dark black staining, or the attic feels excessively hot or you are experiencing wet insulation in the attic, then a lack of ventilation in the roof could be the source of the problem.”